 No more than one action lies under this Act for and in respect of the same subject matter of complaint.

-[Section 7 inserted by No. 20 of 2005 s.
+[Section 7 inserted: No. 20 of 2005 s.
 13(1).]

 8. Particulars of claim

 In every action under this Act the plaintiff shall deliver to the defendant or his solicitor, full particulars of the person or persons for whom and on whose behalf the action is brought and of the nature of the claim in respect of which damages are sought to be recovered.